afourtassi/acl2017/README.md

 ```

 ## Another APA style template
-The `acl2017` package is just a slightly edited version of Kyle MacDonald's `cogsci2016`, which is in turn inspired by [Frederik Aust's papaj package](https://github.com/crsh/papaja): Create APA manuscripts with RMarkdown.
+The idea (and base) of the `acl2017` package is built off Kyle MacDonald's package`cogsci2016`, which is in turn inspired by [Frederik Aust's papaj package](https://github.com/crsh/papaja): Create APA manuscripts with RMarkdown.
 This is a great resource for creating APA style manuscripts in R Markdown.